Kozea/Pynuts/doc/Quickstart.rst

 - A SQLAlchemy class
 - An executable

-You can do 4 different files if you want more lisibility, but here one file is enough.
+You can code each part in a secific file if you want more readability, but here, one file will work as well.

 Create a file named ``employee.py``::